yenbuilds/my-operating-principles/yenbuilds-strategic-useless-retrospectives.md

 ---

 ### 4. Local Optimization vs System Health

-Subcomponents optimized themselves at the expense of the whole.
+Subcomponents optimize themselves at the expense of the whole.

 Examples:
-- Throughput maximized, stability degraded
+- Throughput is maximized while stability degrades
-- Conflicting KPIs across boundaries
+- KPIs conflict across team or system boundaries
-- Ownership stopped at interfaces
+- Ownership stops at interfaces rather than outcomes

 Systems get the behavior they reward.

+**Role of Tight (and Broken) Feedback Loops**

+Local optimization thrives when feedback is:
+- Immediate at the local level
+- Delayed, diffused, or invisible at the system level

+In these conditions:
+- Teams receive fast reinforcement for local wins
+- System-wide costs surface too late to influence behavior
+- Pain is experienced by downstream teams, not the optimizers

+As a result:
+- Metrics improve while the system worsens
+- Success is measured where feedback is tight, not where impact is real
+- Local efficiency masks global fragility

+Healthy systems align feedback loops such that:
+- The cost of local optimization is felt locally
+- System-level failures propagate quickly and visibly
+- Incentives reflect end-to-end outcomes, not partial wins

+When feedback is misaligned, rational actors will optimize locally.
+This is not selfishness — it is predictable behavior.

+The failure is not in execution.
+It is in feedback and incentive design.

 ---